 HRPT and LMDC will use any remaining funds in the other Activities (1, 2, 4, and 6) for Pier 25 and the southern upland portion of the project (Activity 3).
-HRPT will propose an amendment to the Exhibit A-2 budget once they finalize their numbers for the other Activities when construction has been completed.
+Once construction has been completed, HRPT will finalize their numbers for the other Activities, and will submit an amendment to the Exhibit A-2 budget and submit their final invoice.
 For Activity 3, bulkhead restoration work has been completed, and installation of concrete walls and related site construction at west end of the Pier 25 is ongoing.
 Installation of soil and fill and construction of the wood deck, turf field, and mini-golf structure, and playground at Pier 25 is ongoing.
 Excavation and installation subsurface utilities on the mainland and concrete site work are ongoing.
 With respect to Activity 5 (Three Segment 3 Buildings), engineering and fabrication is ongoing.
-Mainland building pile driving and foundation construction is complete, and underground utilities installation and steel erection are nearing completion.
+Mainland building pile driving, foundation construction, and underground utilities installation and steel erection are complete.
 In the Pier 25 Park Building, concrete slab placement is complete and above-ground utilities installation is in progress.

-This Report Period Cumulative Actual Total / Expected Low Mod Total Low Mod Total of Public Facilities 0 0 0 0/0 0/0 3/3 of Non-business Organizations 0 0 0 0/0 0/0 1/1 of Persons benefitting 0 0 0 63901/91934 25519/13919 174419/176797
+This Report Period Cumulative Actual Total / Expected

+Total Total

+of Public Facilities 0 3/3

+of Non-business Organizations 0 1/1